 2.9.
-At point CE2 the route comes to the junction of footpaths WN 23/38 and WN 23/12 and application 869 and associated modification order to add a restricted byway (not confirmed).
-The route continues in a south-westerly direction along footpath WN 23/12 with no discernible boundary on either side, crossing the drive of Hazlegrove School and heading to a small wood (photographs 22 & 23).
+At point CE2 the route comes to the junction of footpaths WN 23/38 and WN 23/12 and application 869.
+Application 869 has already been considered by Somerset County Council's Regulation Committee, who determined that a modification order should be made to add a restricted byway.
+Following receipt of objections to the Order the matter is to be referred to the Government's Planning Inspectorate as an opposed Order.
+The route of application 859 continues in a south-westerly direction along footpath WN 23/12 with no discernible boundary on either side, crossing the drive of Hazlegrove School and heading to a small wood (photographs 22 & 23).